 One downside to this card is that ordinary Sam’s Club purchases only get 1% back.
-Even the Costco credit card and even the brand-new Capital One Walmart Mastercard earn 2% back on in-store and online purchases.
+Even the Costco credit card and even the Capital One Walmart Rewards® Mastercard® earn 2% back on in-store and online purchases.

 Sam’s Club accepts credit cards from the four major issuers (Visa, Mastercard, Amex, and Discover) for in-store and online purchases.
 If you have another card that earns more than 1% back at warehouse clubs, you are better off using that for Sam’s Club purchases.

-One example is the Capital One® Quicksilver® Cash Rewards Credit Card which earns 1.5% back on every purchase.
+One example is the Capital One Quicksilver Cash Rewards Credit Card which earns 1.5% back on every purchase.
+However, the Quicksilver earns unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
 Learn more in our in-depth Capital One Quicksilver Cash Rewards credit card review.

 Up to $5,000 Back Each Year